 The EBL is a joint initiative of ANU and CSIRO to support training and collaboration, including Ignition project work.
 The lab, in the Research School of Biology at ANU, includes experimental and computational facilities for both data generation and data analysis.
 Further information about the EBL can be found here.

-The honours student will need to be enrolled and supervised at one of our partner universities (ANU or UC) and be co-supervised by at least one CSIRO researcher.
+The student will need to be enrolled and supervised at one of our partner universities (ANU or UC) and be co-supervised by at least one CSIRO researcher.

-Information on honours for students:
+Information on honours programs:

 - The Research School of Biology (ANU)